Used Bmw 3 Series Review and Buying Tips: An Extensive Guide

 Although that car is small and may not be durable, it's light and fun to drive.
 Also, this car has a simple traction control system that can be beneficial when driving on rainy roads.

 The 318is was introduced in 1990 and it was featured mainly because of its poised handling.
-The four-cylinder, 16-valve model was essentially the BMW’s answer to the Golf GTI and used the sports suspension, and the wheels and tires of the 325i to good effect.
-Also, at this era the first BMW convertible car was featured and that was in 1985.
+The four-cylinder, 16-valve model was essentially the BMW’s answer to the Golf GTI and used the sports suspension and the wheels and tires of the 325i to good effect.
+Also, in this era, the first BMW convertible car was featured and that was in 1985.

 What to look out for:

-- As the odometer can fail, you must check its readout and verify its accumulated mileage through receipts and servicing records.
+- As the odometer can fail, you must check its readout and verify its accumulated mileage through receipts and service records.